M-L-P/grub2-brunch/README.md

 This is [Yours](https://github.com/M-L-P/Yours).

 ## ⭐Star🌟
-If you like it and are looking forward to the coming update, you can star it.💫
+If you like it and are looking forward to the coming update, you can star it.💫<br/>
+Tell your friends that you have got a good stuff.

 ## 🎉Credit🎊
 - Almost all things come from [Brunch Framework](https://github.com/sebanc/brunch);